 In simple terms, it is how the insurance market refers to the economic principle of supply and demand where demand for a product exceeds the available supply.
 The effect is similar to other industries where a shortness of supply leads to increased prices and reduced choice.

 For some years now, the insurance market has been extremely competitive and clients have become accustomed to level or even reducing premiums and a range of options to meet their needs.

 This will no longer be the case for many as insurance premiums are set to increase across a wide range of products and for some, this may even mean that the insurance that they require is not commercially available.

 As insurance is an intangible product many will wonder how there can be a lack of availability in the market and we shall look at the background to this which does require a basic understanding of how the insurance industry works.

 The key factors determining the hard market were already in place at the end of 2019 and the events of 2020 have simply exacerbated the issues.

 Under European Directives insurers have been required to meet a far more robust level of financial stability.
 This is designed to protect policyholders and the insurance market against insurers “failing”.
 The liquidity required by “Solvency II” is largely dependent upon the actual premiums taken by Insurers.
-Insurers have needed to increase their liquid assets, cash, to meet the new requirements for some this has meant injecting additional funds into the business or rearranging their portfolio but for others this is not a practicable solution.
-As a result of some insurers have withdrawn from certain lines of business or at least reduced their commitment in certain areas in order to reduce the overall premiums that they collect.
+Insurers have needed to increase their liquid assets to meet the new requirements.
+For some, this has meant injecting additional funds into the business or rearranging their portfolio, but for others this is not a practicable solution.
+As a result, some insurers have withdrawn from certain lines of business or at least reduced their commitment in certain areas in order to reduce the overall premiums that they collect.

-The Government have announced that whilst the Ogden Discount rate is always subject to change and that there will be no routine review for 5 years.
-This means that the current discount rate which has had the effect of increasing many large claims estimates for personal injury claims this will continue to put upwards pressure on premiums for the foreseeable future.
+The Government have announced that whilst the Ogden Discount rate is always subject to change, there will be no routine review for 5 years.
+This means that the current discount rate, which has had the effect of increasing many large claims estimates for personal injury claims, will continue to put upwards pressure on premiums for the foreseeable future.

 Property Insurance Premiums